Bayesian Hierarchical Copula Models with a Dirichlet-Laplace Prior

 \end{landscape}

-\subsection{Financial Data Application}
+\subsubsection{Financial Data Application}

-Grouping financial time series is important for diversification purposes; a portfolio manager should avoid to invest in instruments with high degree of positive dependence and clustering procedures allow to construct groups according to some specific risk measure.
-This way, financial instruments that belong to the same group will show a certain degree of association, however he strength of dependence within groups may be well different in different groups.
-It is then important to assess the strength of association for each single cluster and a way to perform it is to use a hierarchical structure, as the one discuss in this paper.
+Grouping financial time series is important for diversification purposes; a portfolio manager should avoid investing in instruments with a high degree of positive dependence, and clustering procedures allow the construction of groups according to some specific risk measure.
+In this way, financial instruments that belong to the same group will show a certain degree of association; however, the strength of dependence within groups may well be different in different groups.
+It is then important to assess the strength of the association for each single cluster, and a method to perform this is to use a hierarchical structure, such as the one discussed in this paper.

-As a risk measure, we consider the so called tail index, which measure the strength of dependence between two variables when one of them takes extremely low values.
-Following \citet{deluca2011} we construct a dissimilarity measure based on the lower tail coefficient.
-Let $(Y_1,Y_2)$ be a bivariate random vector; the lower tail coefficient $\lambda_L$ of $(Y_1,Y_2)$ is defined as
+As a risk measure, we consider the so-called tail index, which measures the strength of dependence between two variables when one of them takes extremely low values.
+Following \citet{deluca2011}, we construct a dissimilarity measure based on the lower tail coefficient.
+Let $(Y_1,Y_2)$ be a bivariate random vector; the lower tail coefficient $\lambda_L$ of $(Y_1,Y_2)$ is defined as follow:

 or, equivalently,